codedstructure/editfile/readme.rst

     # once file exists, extension is optional (priority: .rst, .md, .txt)
     $ blog first-post  # will edit first-post.md

+    # Copy the top level notes to a new editfile command 'jottings'.
+    # Note if 'notes' has any sub categories, these are *not* copied in this
+    # operation.
+    $ notes -c jottings

+    # Copy a sub-category, can be used as (very) primitive versioning...
+    $ blog first_draft -c second_draft
+    $ notes 2016_plan -c 2016_review

     # using -t enters a mode where the user is prompted with date and time
     # and enters text interactively.
 This is stored in the target file as
     # well as being entered in a readline history file.
 Ctrl-D to exit.